 Her three little boys have taken her on a much steeper learning curve than university ever did, and more than compensate for the fact that tour managing is currently impossible!

-Her most cherished MRT tour memories include a breathtaking private viewing of the Sistine Chapel, an intimate performance of Corelli concerti in the sumptuous 18th-century Palazzo Doria Pamphilj and, most emotive of all, visiting Leptis Magna where a few moments of solitude on site let the centuries roll back to the time when Septimius Severus completed his resplendent embellishment of his hometown.
+Her most cherished MRT tour memories include a breathtaking private viewing of the Sistine Chapel, an intimate performance of Corelli concerti in the sumptuous 18th-century Palazzo Doria Pamphilj and, most emotive of all, visiting Leptis Magna where a few moments of solitude on site let the centuries roll back to the time when Septimius Severus completed the resplendent embellishment of his hometown.

 While her fascination for Classical art, archaeology and history remains, many rewarding years with MRT have expanded her enthusiasm (and occasionally her knowledge) for the glories of the art world post AD 476.

 Steph was born in Sydney and grew up in Tweed Heads.
 She also has personal connections to New Zealand, having a Kiwi mother.

 She completed a BA in Interior Design at the Queensland University of Technology, followed by Honours in Art History at the University of Queensland.
 Steph’s special study interests were Modern art and architecture and Contemporary Australian Indigenous art, which was the theme of her thesis.